Epistimio/orion/docs/src/user/script.rst

 .. note::

-   Templates are only supported in commandline and not in user script at the moment.
+   Templates are only supported in commandline and not in user script configuration at the moment.
 We plan to support both in the future.
 Contributions are very welcome. :)

 .. _env_vars: